sangeet-agarwal/MS-Cloud-Projects/P1 - Host a static website on Azure Blob Storage and CDN/Readme.md

 The process of clearing the cache across all global edge servers usually takes a couple of minutes.
 After that, any user visiting your CDN URL will get the brand-new version of your file.

+## Part 5: Expected End-User/Customer Benefits

+- **Cost Savings**: Users benefit from minimal hosting costs, as they only pay for the storage consumed and data transfer, avoiding the expense of dedicated servers.
+- **High Availability & Performance**: Content is delivered rapidly from geographically closest CDN edge locations, ensuring a fast and responsive user experience globally.
+- **Reduced Operational Overhead**: There are no servers to manage, patch, or secure, significantly simplifying maintenance.
+- **Scalability**: The solution automatically scales to handle traffic spikes without any manual intervention, ensuring consistent performance even under heavy load.